How Long Do You Have to Seek Medical Treatment after an Accident in New York?

 Sometimes, accident victims may suffer damage to their internal organs.
 If undetected, this damage may only be discovered once it has created health complications that will require surgical procedures.
 Again, this is another condition that may not be apparent immediately after an accident.

-What If You are Unhappy with Your Medical Treatment after an Accident in New York?
+What if You are Unhappy with Your Medical Treatment After an Accident in New York?

 You always have the option to seek a second opinion on your injuries and prognosis for recovery.
 Your legal case for recovery after an injury in New York will not be affected if you choose to get a second opinion.